apache/mesos/docs/upgrades.md

 <a name="1-0-x-allocator"></a>

 * Namespace and header file of `Allocator` has been moved to be consistent with other packages.

+<a name="1-0-x-fetcher-user"></a>

+* When a task is run as a particular user, the fetcher now fetches files as that user also.
+Note, this means that filesystem permissions for that user will be enforced when fetching local files.

 <a name="1-0-x-endpoint-authorization"></a>